Jorge Soler Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 14th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in MLB.

-- The Angels have a 4.25 team ERA that ranks 16th across all league pitching staffs.
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.22).

-- The Angels rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).
+- Angels pitchers combine to rank 11th in baseball in home runs allowed (56 total, 1.1 per game).

-- Ohtani (5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched) makes the start for the Angels, his seventh of the season.
+- Sandoval gets the start for the Angels, his 10th of the season.
+He is 3-3 with a 3.47 ERA and 34 strikeouts in 49 1/3 innings pitched.

-- The righty's last time out came on Sunday against the Minnesota Twins, when he threw six innings, surrendering one earned run while giving up two hits.
+- His most recent time out came on Sunday, May 21 against the Minnesota Twins, when the lefty threw 4 2/3 innings, surrendering three earned runs while allowing five hits.

+- In nine games this season, the 26-year-old has an ERA of 3.47, with 6.2 strikeouts per nine innings.
+Opponents are batting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.